 The Count Me 2020 Coalition is a non-partisan group of more than 150 civic and community-based organizations from San Diego and Imperial Counties.
 Member organizations are committed to ensuring a complete and accurate count of the 14 "hard-to-count" populations identified by the State of California, and lifting the key barriers to Census participation.

 Through earned media placements, encourage 2020 Census self-response among populations identified by the State of California as "hard-to-count."
-These are often people who are hardest hit economically by the COVID-19 pandemic, and also have mistrust towards anything a government asks them to do.
-However, our region needs an accurate Census count to help nonprofits and governments plan for an uncertain future with an accurate sense of who lives in our region.
+These are often people who are hardest hit economically by the COVID-19 pandemic, and also distrust the government.
+However, our region needs an accurate Census count to help nonprofits and governments plan for an uncertain future with an accurate picture of who lives in our region.

-Scatena Daniels adjusted the original media outreach strategy, messaging, and cadence of the campaign.
-Through messaging and visuals, we show how current pandemic is a resounding reminder to ensure our communities have the federal, state, and local funding it needs to meet San Diego County health needs and concerns.
-We use data provided by the client to determine how to refine media strategy and announcements.
-We also work in collaboration with the media specialists of the U.S. Census Bureau and the State of California, and also train coalition members to take b-roll video, photos and conduct media interviews via Skype and Zoom.
+Scatena Daniels pivoted the original media outreach strategy, messaging, and cadence of the campaign.
+Through messaging and visuals, we show how COVID pandemic was a resounding reminder to ensure our communities have the federal, state, and local funding it needs to meet San Diego County health needs and community concerns.
+We used data provided by the client to determine where we needed to focus our media outreach efforts next, and how messages should be shaped.
+We connected with the CBOs to determine what they are doing that could attract media interest.
+All media interviews and placements featured trusted messengers from coalition member organizations.
+We also coached coalition members to take b-roll video, photos and conduct media interviews via Skype and Zoom.